coq/coq/doc/sphinx/proof-engine/tactics.rst

    .. tacn:: eexact @one_term

-      This tactic behaves like :tacn:`exact` but is able to handle terms and goals with existential variables.
+      Behaves like :tacn:`exact` but can handle terms and goals with existential variables.

+      .. todo PR: Let's pick the best wording for these e* tactics and I'll replicate that wording for all of them.

 .. tacn:: assumption